CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

 As can be appreciated in the code below, the operations in `Julia` are like in other languages.
 However, we highly two important features:

 * The multiplication of a number by a variable does not require the multiplication symbol.
-* Operators with direct assignation are defined and should be preferred due to efficiency reasons.
+* Operators with direct assignation are defined and should be preferred due to efficiency reasons (see in the code).

 ```julia
 # Basics